barbecuesteve/api-governance/exec-summary.md

 Treating API governance as infrastructure builds advantage.
 Delaying it builds debt, forcing expensive changes later.

 The [main document](README.md) gives a high-level overview for Directors and CTOs.
 The [technical design](technical-design.md) gives technology leaders a roadmap to build it.
+Also you can find plans to build it [from scratch](build-from-scratch/README.md) or [by composition](build-from-composition/README.md).

 <style>